 The first primary (or “baby”) tooth usually comes at about 6 months, but it isn’t unusual for teeth to appear as early as 3 months or late as 12 months.

 Every child is different, but most will have all 20 primary teeth by 3 years.
-At around 5 or 6 years, your child will start to lose his primary teeth to make room for his permanent teeth.
+At around 5 or 6 years, your child will start to lose their primary teeth to make room for their permanent teeth.